Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

-Personalized complementary recommendation is defined as the problem to recommend suitable fashion items for a given user and item.
+PCFR is defined as the problem to recommend suitable fashion items for a given user \textbf{and} item.
 Since recommended items need to be compatible with the given item and meanwhile preferred by the given user, both compatibility and personalization play important roles in this task.
-Different from the methods reviewed in Section~\ref{sec:personalized_rec} and the above sub-section which only consider one-side requirement (personalized or compatible), the personalized complementary recommendation task needs to explore two types of relations from the data: user-item interaction and item-item compatibility.
-To address the problem, Song \myet~\cite{song2019gp} propose a VBPR-based framework that includes pairwise compatibility modeling between fashion items.
-Specifically, the VBPR models user-item interaction as introduced in Eqn.~\ref{eq:vbpr}.
-Based on that, the model proposed by Song \myet~measures the joint personalized and compatible scores between the given user $u$, item $i$ and the target item $j$ as:
+Different from the methods reviewed in Section~\ref{sec:personalized_rec} and the above sub-section which only consider one-side requirement (personalized or compatible), PCFR needs to explore two types of relations from the data: user-item interaction and item-item compatibility.
+To address the problem, Song \myet~\cite{song2019gp} propose a VBPR-based framework that includes pairwise compatibility modeling between fashion items, with the personalized compatibility score as

-where $s_{ij}$ is the compatibility score between two items and $s_{uj}$ is the personalized score of $j$ to the user.
+where $s_{ij}$ and $s_{uj}$ are compatibility and personalized score respectively.
 The personalized score $s_{uj}$ can be obtained in the same way as in Eqn.~\ref{eq:vbpr}.
 For the compatibility score, they use a similar dot-product operation to calculate based on multi-modal content features as:

 where $\mathbf{v}$ and $\mathbf{w}$ are visual and textural features for corresponding items, $\pi$ is the hyper-parameter to balance two parts, so as the $\mu$ in Eqn.~\ref{eq:gp-1}.
 A following work~\cite{Sagar2020paibpr} brought more interpretability to the GP-BPR model by leveraging more item attributes and attribute-level user-item and item-item relationship modeling.